WrestleMania XL: Raw

 Gunther made his first WWE appearance since WrestleMania XL on the April 22 episode of Raw, when he announced he would partake in the King of the Ring tournament.
-On the same episode, Giovanni Vinci (who'd later be drafted to SmackDown) was kicked out of Imperium by Ludwig Kaiser, who had assaulted him after their scheduled match; afterward, Kaiser was fined.
+On the same episode, Giovanni Vinci (who would later be drafted to SmackDown) was kicked out of Imperium by Ludwig Kaiser, who had assaulted him after their scheduled match; afterward, Kaiser was fined.
 At the aftermath of the next week's Raw show, Gunther accepted Kaiser kicking out Vinci.
 After Kaiser and Gunther were kept on Raw during the 2024 WWE Draft, it was announced that Gunther would face off against a returning Sheamus in the first round of the King of the Ring tournament.
 On the May 6 episode, Gunther defeated Sheamus in what Sheamus deemed the last match between them.
 The next week, he defeated Kofi Kingston in a quarterfinal bout, then defeated Jey Uso in the semifinals on May 20, and finally Randy Orton in the finals at the King and Queen of the Ring event, albeit controversially, after Orton had a shoulder up during the match's ending crucifix pinfall, to win the tournament, earning a World Heavyweight Championship match at that year's SummerSlam event.
 On the July 15 episode of Raw, leading up to the match against then-champion Damian Priest, Gunther would prefer into Priest's personal life by referring to Priest (and later the entirety of The Judgment Day on the next week's episode of Raw) as "street trash", and stating that he had been "begged" to be signed by WWE.
 In the same segment on Raw, Priest would refer to Gunther as "boring", "conceited" and "privileged".
 At the event on August 3, Gunther defeated Priest to win the World Heavyweight Championship for the first time in his career, notably after interference from Judgment Day member Finn Bálor who costed Priest the match, leading to Priest being kicked out of The Judgment Day.